victor-li/pwnable.kr-write-ups/coin1.md

 In my case, the Python code needs to be executed on the `pwnable.kr` server, because the response from the server is too slow when I execute it from my computer and then the challenge times out.
 Do not forget to change the host address to `localhost` when the code in executed from the `pwnable.kr` server.

+The code that I used for this challenge can be found [here](src/coin1.py).

 ```
 someserver@ubuntu:/tmp/test$ python client.py
 .